Ento0n/ProtSpace/README.md

     ->  --sep       The character which seperates the columns in the .csv file (Character) ->  --uid_col   The column number which holds the unique ID, starting from 0 (Integer) ->  --html_cols If set, html file(s) of the selected column(s) is saved in data directory, starting from 1 ignoring the uid_col (Integer)
-    ->  --pdb       If set, a "pdb" directory with all the .pdb files of the proteins is needed for visualization
+    ->  --pdb       Name of the directory in the data directory, which holds the .pdb files for viewing the molecule (String)

 Example: